openfaas/openfaas.github.io/_posts/2018-08-01-gke-multi-stage.md

 ![openfaas-gke](/images/gke-multi-stage/overview.png)

-This setup can enable multiple teams to share the same CD pipeline with staging/production environments hosted on GKE and development taking place on a local environment such as Minikube or Docker for Mac.
+This setup can enable multiple teams to share the same Continuous Delivery (CD) pipeline with staging/production environments hosted on GKE and development taking place on a [local environment](https://blog.alexellis.io/docker-for-mac-with-kubernetes/) such as Minikube or Docker for Mac.

 ## GKE cluster setup

+We will be creating a cluster on Google's Kubernetes Engine (GKE), if you don't have an account you can sign up [here](https://cloud.google.com/free/) for free credit.

 Create a cluster with two nodes and network policy enabled: